Manchukuo: Military

-In addition, several specialized units functioned outside of the main command structure of the military also existed.
-The Manchukuo Imperial Guard was formed out of soldiers of ethnic Manchu descent, charged with the protection of the Kangde Emperor (Puyi) and senior officials, as well as to function as an honor guard.
+Several specialized units which functioned outside of the main command structure of the military also existed.
+The Manchukuo Imperial Guard was formed out of soldiers of ethnic Manchu descent, charged with the protection of the Kangde Emperor and senior officials, as well as to function as an honor guard.
 Despite this it took part in combat and was considered to be an effective unit.
 Throughout the 1930s a "Mongolian Independence Army" was established out of about 6,000 ethnic Mongolian recruits and fought its own war against bandits with some success.
 It was expanded in 1938 but merged with the regular Imperial Army in 1940, although Mongol units continued to perform well.
-A special Korean detachment was formed in 1937 on the personal initiative of a businessman of Korean descent.
+A special Korean detachment was founded in 1937 on the personal initiative of Lee Beom-ik, a collaborationist Korean governor of Gando Province.
 The unit was small but distinguished itself in combat against Communist guerrillas and was noted by the Japanese for its martial spirit, becoming one of the few puppet units to earn the respect of its Japanese superiors.

-Police

-The Manchukuo government also established a police force for general law-enforcement activities.
-It also included a Marine Police.

 Human rights abuses

-War crimes in Manchukuo
+War crimes

 According to a joint study by historians Zhifen Ju, Mitsuyochi Himeta, Toru Kubo, and Mark Peattie, more than ten million Chinese civilians were used by the Kwantung Army for slave labor in Manchukuo under the supervision of the Kōa-in.

 The Chinese slave laborers often suffered illness due to high-intensity manual labor.
 Some badly ill workers were directly pushed into mass graves in order to avoid the medical expenditure and the world's most serious mine disaster, at Benxihu Colliery, happened in Manchukuo.

-Bacteriological weapons were experimented on humans by the infamous Unit 731 located near Harbin in Beinyinhe from 1932 to 1936 and to Pingfan until 1945.
+Bacteriological weapons were experimented on humans by the infamous Unit 731 located near Harbin in Beiyinhe from 1932 to 1936 and to Pingfan until 1945.
 Victims, mostly Chinese, Russians and Koreans, were subjected to vivisection, sometimes without anesthesia.